 All water used in the process circuits will be re-used or treated and re-used as process make-up water.
 Contact water from direct runoff from the plant and mine site areas will be collected and treated at a dedicated water treatment plant at the north-east site.
 The treated water may either be used as process water, or be discharged into the environment.
-The waste process water collected from processing activities will be collected and sent to manganese and ammonia recovery circuits for treatment plant, a separate sewage water treatment plant for the waste-water generated from human activities has also been designed for the CMP.
+The waste process water collected from processing activities will be collected and sent to manganese and ammonia recovery circuits for treatment prior to being reused as process water.
+Apart from the process water treatment plant and the site run-off water treatment plant, a separate sewage water treatment plant for the waste-water generated from human activities has also been designed for the CMP.
 The sewage treatment plant will be located adjacent to the mining facilities.
 An existing underground sewage pipeline will be utilized to transfer sewage from the plant site area to the sewage treatment facility.